LPBeaulieu/Braille-Cryptograms-Crypto-Braille/README.md

 - [Acknowledgments](#acknowledgments)

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
-- The cryptogram puzzles are generated on two pages, the first containing the encrypted text within an embossed box. <b>Each character of a word is separated by an empty braille cell and each word is delimited by a forward slash ("⠸⠌") braille character in the PEF files or "st" symbol ("⠌") in the BRF files</b>.
+- The cryptogram puzzles are generated on two pages, the first of which contains the encrypted text within an embossed box. <b>Each character of a word is separated by an empty braille cell, and each word is delimited by a forward slash ("⠸⠌") braille symbol in the PEF files or "st" character ("⠌") in the BRF files</b>.
 The second page is comprised of the cipher, also in an embossed box, followed by the solution.
 - Users can choose to <b>enter their own text instead of using the random quotes</b> that Crypto-Braille outputs by default.
 If that is the case, then the text should be <b>at least eighty characters in length (including spaces)</b> in order to provide the player with enough words to solve the cryptogram.
 The maximum length for the text is determined by the number of spaces present in it and the specified number of columns per line.
 - The number of columns per line and rows per page are set by default to 30 and 25, respectively.
 These parameters may be tuned by the user according to the braille embosser's specifications.
-However, in order to have a more convenient and smaller playing area when laying both pages side by side as depicted in the image above, <b>printing in portrait mode either on A4 or letter paper is recommended</b>.
+However, in order to have a more convenient and smaller playing area when laying both pages side by side, as depicted in the image above, <b>printing in portrait mode on either A4 or letter paper is recommended</b>.
 - The random quotes selected from the "Quotable" database are chosen in such a way that their encrypted version will properly fit within a page.
 As such, the number of different quotes that can be converted into cryptograms using distinct ciphers at any one time will depend on the specified number of rows and columns, with longer quotes being included with wider and more numerous rows.
-Even so, it should be possible to generate over 100 different encrypted quotes with different ciphers in one go, with margins set for printing on A4 paper.
+Even so, it should be possible to  simultaneously generate over 100 individual encrypted quotes (each separate quote having a different cipher) with the margins set for printing on A4 paper.